PIC Conference Information

 Sponsors will be assigned a table (all), and space for one or more large posters (Gold and Platinum).

-Vendors may participate in the Industrial Innovations session (Monday morning, 10 AM- 12PM), where they will present a 5 minute overview of their products or announce new equipment.
-The goal of the power pitch is making attendees aware of which vendors they may be interested in speaking with in more depth during the conference.
+Vendors may participate in the Industrial Innovations session (Thursday morning, 10:30 AM- 12PM), where they will present a 5-minute overview of their products or announce new equipment.
+The goal of the power pitch is to make attendees aware of which vendors they may be interested in speaking with in more depth during the conference.
 Time limits will be strictly enforced!
-Slides can be used but they must be provided to the host before May 10.
+Slides can be used, but they must be provided to the host before May 10.